 Good for you for rescuing!
 Both my pugs are rescued and my one had some serious issues with anxiety and aggression.
 It took a lot of patience and a lot of work, but he has come so far.
 When I first got him I was also concerned about our bonding as we didn't quite mesh like my other pug and I. Looking back, I think he didn't trust me.
 Over time, that changed.
 You would never know he was the same dog.
 Rescuing is a lot of work but so worth it!

 Christine Honorary Pug Parent.
-Wrangler of Bunny the crazy EP, mom to one human child, wife to a wonderful hubby, and entertained by a couple of fishies.
+Wrangler of Bunny the crazy EP and Maverick the soon to be huge black Labrador.
+Mom to one human child, wife to a wonderful hubby, and entertained by a couple of fishies.

 Forever missing our Bugsy Francis - 04/13/05 - 05/24/17 and Lucy Loo - 10/13/2005 - 12/27/2020.